 When to seek emergency care

-- Swelling of the lips, eyelids or throat
+- Swelling of the lips, face, eyelids or throat

 Take these actions immediately while waiting for medical help:

-- If the person is vomiting, position him or her to prevent choking.
+- If needed, position the person to prevent choking on vomit.